 Effective July 1, 2023 through June 30, 2024, the Company agreed to the terms of a reinsurance program which includes Whole Account Quota Share Reinsurance Contracts by and among the Company, Lemonade Insurance Company ("LIC"), Metromile Insurance Company and Lemonade Insurance N.V. ("Lemonade Insurance"), and each of Hannover Ruck SE, MAPFRE Re, and Swiss Reinsurance America Corporation (collectively referred to as "Reinsurers") ("Reinsurance Program").
 Under the Reinsurance Program, which covers all products and geographies, the Company transfers, or "cedes," a share of premium to the Reinsurers.
 In exchange, these Reinsurers pay the Company a ceding commission on all premiums ceded to the Reinsurers, in addition to funding the corresponding claims, subject to certain limitations, including but not limited to, the exclusion of hurricane losses, and a limit of \$5,000,000 per occurrence for non-hurricane catastrophe losses.
 The overall share of proportional reinsurance under the Reinsurance Program is approximately 55% of premium.
 The Per Risk Cap across the contracts is \$750,000.
-Additionally, the contracts are subject to loss ratio caps and variable ceding commission levels, which align the Company's interests with those of its Reinsurers.
+Additionally, the contracts are subject to loss ratio caps and variable ceding commission levels, which align the Company's interests with those of its Reinsurers, and is settled on a funds-withheld basis.

 In addition, LIC and Lemonade Insurance agreed to the terms of a Property Per Risk Excess of Loss Reinsurance Contract with a panel of reinsurance companies (the "PPR Contract"), and LIC agreed to the terms of an Automatic Facultative Property Per Risk Excess of Loss Reinsurance Contract with Arch Re (the "Automatic Facultative PPR Contract"), each effective from July 1, 2023 until June 30, 2024.
-Under the PPR Contract, claims in excess of \$750,000 are 100% ceded up to a maximum recovery of \$2.25 million, subject to certain limitations.
-Under the Automatic Facultative PPR Contract, claims in excess of \$3 million are 100% ceded with a potential recovery of at least \$10 million, subject to certain limitations.
+Under the PPR Contract, claims in excess of \$750,000 are 100% ceded up to a maximum recovery of \$2,250,000, subject to certain limitations.
+Under the Automatic Facultative PPR Contract, claims in excess of \$3,000,000 are 100% ceded with a potential recovery of at least \$10,000,000, subject to certain limitations.

-The Company also purchased a Excess of Loss ("XOL") Reinsurance Contract through a captive in Bermuda to cover catastrophe risk over the initial \$50 million limit for each loss occurrence, and further subject to a limit of \$80 million for each loss occurrence and in aggregate, primarily on property and auto business underwritten by LIC.
+The Company also purchased a Excess of Loss ("XOL") Reinsurance Contract through a captive in Bermuda in which the Company has variable interest, primarily to cover catastrophe risk over the initial \$50,000,000 limit for each loss occurrence, and further subject to a limit of \$80,000,000 for each loss occurrence and in aggregate, primarily on property and auto business underwritten by LIC.
 This XOL reinsurance contract became effective July 1, 2023 and will expire on July 1, 2024.
 The Company is also exposed to some risks from MIC ceded through the Quota Share ("QS") Reinsurance Contract which is retained in a captive subsidiary, Lemonade Re SPC in the Cayman Islands.
 This QS reinsurance contract became effective July 1, 2023 and shall remain in force for an indefinite period until terminated by either party.
 Through our captives, we are exposed to the risk of natural catastrophe events and other covered risks under the reinsurance contracts from assumed risks from policies underwritten by both LIC and MIC.

-9. Borrowings under Financing Agreement
+8. Borrowings under Financing Agreement